Online shopping is the new norm.

-Who doesn’t love to save money?
-How many times have you been excited about a great deal that you have found either online or in a physical store?
+How often have you been excited about a great deal you have found online or in a physical store?

-Now that it is so easy for people to bargain shop and the internet is becoming overpopulated, the question is “How will you be able to continue to grow your art business while making a profit?“
+Now that it is so easy for people to bargain shop and the internet is becoming overpopulated, the question is, “How will you be able to continue to grow your art business while making a profit?“

 There is hope.
 UPS also found:

-“Social media’s influence on purchasing decisions is up nine points (to 34%) in the last year with nearly a quarter of respondents (23%) having made purchases through social media sites.”
+“Social media’s influence on purchasing decisions is up to nine points (to 34%) in the last year with nearly a quarter of respondents (23%) having made purchases through social media sites.”

 Some people think the only way to reach their audience on social media is by buying ads or boosting their posts.
-The best way for you to build your art business is by learning how to grow your organic reach with your social media sites.

-7 Effective Social Media Marketing Strategies
+Social Media Marketing Strategies

 - Create Great Content

-- Curate Greate Content
+- Curate Great Content

 - Share Great Content